Princess Love Says She's ''Filing for Divorce'' From Ray J Amid Drama

 Princess Love, who is more than eight months pregnant, then allegedly told Ray J she needed to get back to L.A. and "get my mind right before this baby comes."

-"Because with the way you move, I'm liable to be alone at any given moment," she said she told Ray J.
+"Because with the way you move, I'm liable to be alone at any given moment," she allegedly told Ray J.

 The "Sexy Can I" star allegedly told her he was "prepared to be alone, too" as long as he could still see his kids.